scsm-ua/kirtan-guide-en/songs/nadiya-nagare-nitai-neche-neche-gay-re.md

     ārya-dharma-pāla pitṛ-gayā piṇḍa-dātā purī-śiṣya madhvāchārya-sampradāya-pātā

-He was the protector and preserver of sanāta- na-dharma and the giver of *piṇḍa* at Gayā after the disap- pearance of His father, Jagannāth Miśra.
+He was the protector and preserver of sanātana-dharma and the giver of *piṇḍa* at Gayā after the disappearance of His father, Jagannāth Miśra.
 He became the disciple of Īśvara Purī and is the protector of the Madhva Āchārya Sampradāya.

 #### 8